peteroupc/classic-wallpaper/README.md

 - Not preferred: Custom size up to 96&times;96.
 - Not preferred: Custom size up to 256&times;256.

-## Aspect Ratios
+## Logical Display Resolutions

 An image can be adapted for displays with logical resolutions that differ from VGA (96 horizontal and vertical pixels per inch) by scaling the image's width and height.

-For example, EGA or CGA displays have nonsquare pixels (nominally 96 horizontal pixels per inch and 72 or 48 vertical pixels per inch, respectively), so that graphics designed for such displays are often adapted by shrinking the height of images to 3/4 or 1/2 of the original, respectively.
+For example, EGA and CGA displays have nonsquare pixels (nominally 96 horizontal pixels per inch and 72 or 48 vertical pixels per inch, respectively), so that graphics designed for such displays are often adapted by shrinking the height of images to 3/4 or 1/2 of the original, respectively.
 For example, a 300&times;300 image, when adapted for EGA displays, becomes a shrunken 300&times;225 image.

 A table of logical resolutions (per inch) for different devices is found in the [OpenType specification](https://learn.microsoft.com/en-us/typography/opentype/otspec180/recom#device-resolutions).

+Logical resolutions also include the special case of _pixel depth_, or a factor to multiply by the logical resolution of 96 horizontal and vertical pixels per inch.
+Pixel depths include the factors 1.25 (IBM 8514/a), 2, and 3.

 ## Examples